-A quorum of 50% plus one of the seated Council members is required for the conduct of business.
-Decisions must be made by an affirmative vote of 50% plus one Council member present during a Council meeting.
+A quorum of a majority of the appointed Council members is required for the conduct of business.
+Decisions must be made by an affirmative vote of a majority of Council members present during a Council meeting.

 Section 9.
 AMENDMENT AND REVIEW